Business Development Privacy

 On what legal basis does 9-2-3 process my personal data?

-The legal basis on which 9-2-3 processes your personal information is that of our legitimate interest.
+The legal basis on which 9-2-3 processes your personal information is, in most cases, that of our legitimate interest.

 What is our legitimate interest in processing this personal data?